hackmac89/ascii_art_suite/README.md

-  make -C viewer                - Builds only the viewer make docker-build-generator   - Builds the docker image for the ASCII art generator make docker-build-viewer      - Builds the docker image for the ASCII art viewer make help                     - Shows this message
+  make -C viewer                - Builds only the viewer make docker-build-generator   - Builds the docker image for the ASCII art generator make docker-build-viewer      - Builds the docker image for the ASCII art viewer make valgrind                 - Runs valgrind on the generator and viewer applications make help                     - Shows this message
 ```